 Begin to layer the strips of eggplant at the base, one by one next to each other and try not to leave any gaps.

 Spread some more tomato sauce on top, this time being a little bit more generous and be sure to add sauce into all four corners so it doesn't dry out and burn when it's in the oven.

-Sprinkle a generous amount of Large Fresh Mozzarella (1) over the top and then grate the parmesan over it.
+Sprinkle a generous amount of Fresh Mozzarella Cheese Ball (1) over the top and then grate the parmesan over it.

 Next, add another layer or eggplant strips over the top and repeat the process.

 Repeat this once again but don't add the mozzarella when you get to the top, just the Parmigiano-Reggiano (to taste).

 Put the eggplant parmigiana in the oven for between 30-40 minutes, dependent on the oven strength.

 Wait around 15-20 minutes for the eggplant parmigiana to cool before serving and then cut it into strips or squares for your dish.
 You can also garnish with some basil for a finishing touch.